Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Late Game

-- Development cards — They can provide surprise victories
+- Development cards can create surprise swings

 Appendix: Probability Reference